geekygirldawn/linuxcon_2016/kernel_example/README.md

 Linux Kernel Stable Tree Code Repo
 ----------------------------------

+Caveat: The kernel source code trees are enormous and Gource has to parse the git log before it can visualize the data.
+By limiting the log to one month, it can parse the data quickly enough for me to demo it :)

 Too much info - even limited to one month!

     $ gource --start-date '2015-01-01' --stop-date '2015-01-31'